AlexCC93/readthedocs_test/docs/source/Topics.rst

 Do not forget
 -------------
-Remember to have your environment properly setup.
+Remember to have the ROS 2 environment properly setup.
 Perform the following, if the ROS2 package cannot be found when executing it:

 .. code-block:: console